NhanVu2001/ArrayMissingNumber/README.md

-Open project using Intellij and navigate to Main.java
+Open project using Intellij and navigate to Main.java, click run to start the program

 When ran, program will ask you to enter a number to determine array's size